osquibb/article-manager-app/NOTES.md

 - Link to wiki articles
 - Custom folder titles
-- delete article button + functionality
 - other styling
+- clean out article obj after search if not moved to a folder